flowplayer/apple-sdk-releases/MIGRATION.md

-# Migration Guide
+# Migration guide

 ## 1. Introduction

-- Purpose of the migration document:

-  This guide serves as a comprehensive resource for migrating existing projects that currently utilize the Legacy Flowplayer iOS Framework or the Legacy Flowplayer tvOS Framework to our new Multiplatform Flowplayer SDK.
-It provides step-by-step instructions and explanations to ensure a smooth and successful migration.
+This guide serves as a comprehensive resource for migrating existing projects that currently utilize our legacy iOS and tvOS SDKs to our new multi-platform Wowza Flowplayer iOS and tvOS SDKs.
+You can find step-by-step instructions and explanations to ensure a smooth and successful migration.

-- Benefits of migrating to the new version:
+Migrating to the new Wowza Flowplayer Apple SDKs offers several significant advantages:

-  Migrating to the new Flowplayer SDK offers several significant advantages.
-Firstly, the SDK has been optimized to be four times lighter, resulting in reduced resource consumption within your application.
-Additionally, the new SDK exposes a much richer API, providing developers with greater flexibility and control over the Flowplayer integration.
-Moreover, the latest SDK incorporates numerous enhancements and new functionalities, making it superior to its predecessors in every aspect.
+- The SDK has been optimized to be four times lighter, resulting in reduced resource consumption within your application.
+- The new SDK exposes a much richer API, providing developers with greater flexibility and control over the Wowza Flowplayer integration.
+- The latest SDK incorporates numerous enhancements and new functionalities, making it superior to its predecessors in every aspect.

 By migrating, you can take advantage of these improvements and deliver an even better video playback experience to your users.

 ## 2. Prerequisites